 - Applicants must leave the address on which the loan is secured upon completion – and provide us with a new correspondence address.

 - If the new residential property is bought using a mortgage, a copy of the onward residential mortgage offer must be provided prior to completion.

 - The onward property must be immediately habitable – and this must be confirmed either by the property’s sales literature or a valuation/homebuyer report.

 - Joint applications, or applications where the onward purchase is in joint names, can only be submitted if the applicants are partners.

-- The applicant's main residence must not be listed for sale on the open market or sold STC.
+- The applicant's main residence must not be listed for sale on the open market or sold subject to contract.

 - The same solicitor must act on behalf of your client for both purchase and remortgage transactions.